stelar-labs/terminal-js/README.md

-# stelar-terminal
+# Terminal

-Interface for the Astreuos Blockchain Node
+Interface for the Astreum Blockchain Node